NBISweden/sda-services-backup/README.md

 ## Example configuration in terraform

-This is configuration example to deploy sda-backup-services on kubernetes pod using terraform.
+This is configuration example to deploy sda-services-backup on kubernetes pod using terraform.

 ```bash
 resource "kubernetes_secret_v1" "backup-secret" {